Story no. 45. I have been working with wool a LOT in the last week.

 “Can you hear me at all?” he asked.

 After a moment, he crouched down on the floor beside her and tapped the end of the spindle with his finger, waiting until her eyes slid over to his face.
 “Do you work only in wool?”

-“I have goats too,” she said, then lowered her voice when she read from his expression.
+“I have goats too,” she said, then lowered her voice when she read his expression.
 “They’re Angora crosses.
 They’ve got very soft fleece.”

 “Will you take works on commission?”